zyteo/Login_MERN/readme.md

-# Login - MERN with JWT
+# Login - MERN with JWT + localisation

 Coding challenge - making a login application.

+I see this as a chance to practice my full stack development skills, and at the same time try out JSON Web Tokens (JWT) as I did not have the chance to do so.
+At the same time, I would implement localisation and support multiple languages.
+This is also my first time trying out localisation.

 ### Technology Used